-The Forum would like to thank everyone who has helped produce this revised draft, including committee members and advisers past and present, our local Councillors, and named consultants.
+The Forum would like to thank everyone who has helped produce this revised draft, including committee members and advisers past and present, and our local Councillors.
 We are very grateful to Andrew Triggs, Brian O'Donnell and Nicola Tulley at Camden for their guidance and support.